 Many retailers open early and use hot items or “loss leaders” (selling items below cost to bring the crowds into their stores before they shop anywhere else.
 The shopping frenzy continues throughout the day even though the prices on many items slide back up to normal.

-There are a few different theories but I’m in the camp that believes the roots of this phrase go back to the first reference of Black Friday during the 1869 financial panic in the stock market.
+There are a few different theories about Black Friday meaning but I’m in the camp that believes the roots of this phrase go back to the first reference of Black Friday during the 1869 financial panic in the stock market.
 The New York Times and other newspapers originally coined the phrase at that time.
 The stock market reference is often erroneously linked to the stock market crash preceding the Great Depression but that time it occurred on a Tuesday in late 1929 not a Friday.